 Skip to main content

-Carl Rodriguez is an assistant professor of physics at the University of North Carolina in Chapel Hill, a position he has had since spring 2023.
-He completed his Ph.D. at Northwestern University in 2016, working with Prof. Fred Rasio, before moving on to be a Pappalardo Fellow at MIT (2016-2019), an ITC Fellow at Harvard (2019-2020), and an assistant professor at Carnegie Mellon University (2020-2022).
-He is currently PI of the stellar dynamics and gravitational waves group at UNC, currently supported by active grants from the National Science Foundation (AST-2009916), the Kaufman Foundation (New Investigator Award), NASA’s Astrophysics Theory Program (21-ATP21-0144), and is a recipient of a 2022 Sloan Fellowship and a 2022 Packard Fellowship.
+Carl Rodriguez is an assistant professor of physics at the University of North Carolina at Chapel Hill, a position he has had since spring 2023.
+He completed his Ph.D. at Northwestern University in 2016, working with Prof. Fred Rasio, before moving on to be a Pappalardo Fellow at MIT (2016-2019), an ITC Fellow at Harvard (2019-2020), and an assistant professorship at Carnegie Mellon University (2020-2022).
+He is PI of the stellar dynamics, stellar evolution, black holes, and gravitational waves group at UNC, currently supported by active grants from the National Science Foundation (AST-2009916) and NASA (Astrophysics Theory Program 80NSSC22K0722 and Roman Space Telescope Preparatory Program).
+He is the recipient of a New Investigator Award from the Kaufman Foundation, a Sloan Fellowship, a Packard Fellowship, the 2023 Vera Rubin Early Career Prize from the AAS Division of Dynamical Astronomy, and the 2024 Helen B. Warner Prize from the AAS.
 Carl is originally from Shreveport, Louisiana.

 Postdoctoral Scholars

 Poojan Agrawal’s research focuses on examining the role of individual stars in the evolution of stellar systems.
-She is currently finishing her PhD with Prof Jarrod Hurley at the Swinburne University of Technology in Australia.
-For her PhD, she used various modelling techniques to study how uncertainties in the evolution of massive stars affect the properties of their populations.
+She did her PhD with Prof Jarrod Hurley at the Swinburne University of Technology in Australia.
+For her PhD, she used various modelling techniques to study how uncertainties in the evolution of massive stars affect the properties of their populations, and is currently working on the interpolated evolution of stars in binaries using her code METISSE.

 Graduate Students